Marc-Edison-Vergeire/My_Portfolio/Write-Ups/Adversary-Persistence-Attacks-Investigation-with-ELK/README.md

 <br>
 <h2>Findings</h2>
 <h3>Phase 1: Initial Triage & Execution Tracking</h3>
 <p>Upon receiving the phishing email report, I, as a SOC Analyst, investigated the workstation of the CEO.
-During this activity, I discovered the email attachment in the downloads folder of the victim.</p>
+During this activity, I discovered the email attachment in the downloads folder.</p>
 <p><img width="975" height="188" alt="image" src="https://github.com/user-attachments/assets/92c2987f-6c7f-444a-b387-7ba077a7b531" />
 </p>
 <p>In addition, I also observed a file inside the ISO payload, as shown in the image below.</p>
 <p><img width="975" height="367" alt="image" src="https://github.com/user-attachments/assets/4f16be2e-d460-4887-92c6-97709cd2412c" />
 </p>
-<p>Lastly, the incident occurred between <b>August 29 and August 30, 2023</b>.
+<p>The incident occurred between <b>August 29 and August 30, 2023</b>.
 Given the initial findings, I am tasked to analyze, investigate, and assess the impact of the compromise.</p>
 <p>
 I opened the Elastic and presumed that the incident occurred between <b>August 29</b> and <b>August 30, 2023</b>.
 </p>